Why Is My Baby Crying? How to Tell If Your Baby Is in Pain

 One of the most puzzling jobs for parents is trying to figure out why their baby becomes so distressed.
 When the reason is not obvious, pain is often the first thing parents suspect and/or the first thing suggested by well meaning friends, family and health professionals.
 (Most often without having asked you a single question to rule out other reasons for distress).

 No doubt, others have made comment about your baby's distress...
-"It's probably tummy cramps", "It might be gas', "She could be constipated", "I think its colic", "It's possibly reflux", "Perhaps she's teething" and the list goes on and on.
+"It's probably tummy cramps", "It might be gas", "She could be constipated", "I think its colic", "It's possibly reflux", "Perhaps she's teething" and the list goes on and on.
 These could all be valid reasons for a baby to become distressed, but in reality these problems occur far less often than they are suspected.
 There are many more common reasons for a baby's distress than pain... that are not always obvious.

 How to tell if your baby is in pain